 This course provides advanced study of a single author, with different authors being offered by the department in different years.
 Students will focus on a selection of works by a significant writer, examining a range of issues associated with that writer's literary canon and critical reception.
 Issues that may be covered include engagements with form, style, and genre; social, cultural, and political contexts; dominant themes, motifs, and structures; textual production, transmission and reception; and critical or theoretical debates.
 Information about the author selected will be made available at the time the course is offered.

-1) Ability to recognize and discuss aspects of a single author;
+1. Demonstrate ability to recognise and discuss aspects of a single author;